Arithmetics of homogeneous spaces over $p$-adic function fields: Introduction

-Let $k$ be a field and let $\Omega$ be a set of places ({\it i.e.} equivalence class of non-trivial absolute values) of $k$.
-For each $v \in \Omega$ we denote by $k_v$ the corresponding completion.
-We say that a class of smooth $k$-varieties {\it satisfy the local-global principle} (with respect to $\Omega$) if for every variety $X$ in this class, $X(k_v) \neq \varnothing$ for all $v \in \Omega$ implies $X(k) \neq \varnothing$.
-Suppose that a $X$ is a $k$-variety with $X(k) \neq \varnothing$.
-For each $v \in \Omega$, the set $X(k_v)$ is equipped with a local topology induced by the topology of $k_v$.
-We say that $X$ {\it has weak approximation in $\Omega$} if the diagonal embedding $X(k) \hookrightarrow \prod_{v \in \Omega} X(k_v)$ has dense image (where the product space is equipped with the product of local topology, hence it is enough to work with finite subsets $S \subseteq \Omega$).
+Suppose that $X$ is a $k$-variety with $X(k) \neq \varnothing$.
+For each $v \in \Omega$, the set $X(k_v)$ is equipped with a local topology induced by the topology of $k_v$ (see for example \cite[Proposition 3.1]{Conrad}).
+We say that $X$ {\em has weak approximation in $\Omega$} if the diagonal embedding $X(k) \hookrightarrow \prod_{v \in \Omega} X(k_v)$ has dense image (where the product space is equipped with the product of local topologies, hence it is enough to work with finite subsets $S \subseteq \Omega$).
 For example, affine spaces have weak approximation (Artin--Whaples).

-These arithmetic properties (local-global and weak approximation) are stable birational invariants of smooth complete varieties, thanks to Serre's generalized version of implicit function theorem \cite[Part II, Chapter III]{serre1992lie} combined with the theorem of Nishimura--Lang \cite{nishimura}.
+These arithmetic properties (local-global principle and weak approximation) are $k$-stable birational invariants of smooth complete $k$-varieties, thanks to Serre's generalized version of the implicit function theorem \cite[Part II, Chapter III, \S 10.2]{SerreLie} combined with the theorem of Nishimura--Lang \cite{Nishimura}.
 The classical case is when $k$ is a number field (or its geometric counterpart, a global function field).
-In this case, Manin \cite{manin} defined an obstruction to the existence of rational points using the (\'etale) Brauer--Grothendieck group $\H^2(X,\Gbb_m)$ and global reciprocity law (Albert--Brauer--Hasse--Noether).
-The same was later used by Colliot-Th\'el\`ene and Sansuc to define an obstruction to weak approximation, and it is now known as the {\it Brauer--Manin obstruction}.
+In this case, Manin \cite{Manin} defined an obstruction to the existence of rational points using the Brauer--Grothendieck group $\Br X:= \H^2_{\et}(X,\Gbb_m)$ and the global reciprocity law (Albert--Brauer--Hasse--Noether).
+These were later used by Colliot-Th\'el\`ene and Sansuc to define an obstruction to weak approximation, which is now known as the {\em Brauer--Manin obstruction}.